Your Guide to Camping and Campgrounds in Georgia

 Stay close to the beach and the woods by renting a campsite or cabin on Tybee Island.
-Each one sleeps up to six people, with one cabin allowing dogs and linens available to rent as well.
+Each one sleeps up to six people, with two cabins allowing dogs and linens available to rent as well.

-Kampgrounds of America (KOA) has nine sites throughout the state, with each one meeting the standards of KOA and offering a variety of housing choices.
+Kampgrounds of America (KOA) has 11 sites throughout the state, with each one meeting the standards of KOA and offering a variety of housing choices.